 I eat, pray and love the written word.
-My every spare moment is spent reading, writing, or listening to words that bring inspiration, comfort, wisdom and joy.
+My spare moments are spent reading, writing, or listening to words that bring knowledge, inspiration, comfort, wisdom and joy.

 I carry a notepad and pen with me whenever I go for meetings, regardless of the agenda.
 Capturing prodigious quantities of notes is always a good practice for the inner journalist in me.

 You will always find a book in my bag – and yes, I am a “bag man”.
 Nothing triggers good writing better than good reads.

-I pay special attention to how every word is crafted and honed to meet the page.
-I fuss over the flow and cadence of my sentences, the expressions used, the points highlighted, and how they are all assembled together.
+Like an obsessive-compulsive craftsman, I fuss over the flow and cadence of my sentences, the expressions used, the points highlighted, and how they are all assembled together.
 Especially the beginning and the end.

 I understand that good writing isn’t as easy as turning on a tap and letting it flow.
 Writer’s block is an inevitable occupational hazard that hits all of us.
 When it happens, we need to persevere with our prose – no matter how painful it may be.

 I believe in different strokes for different folks.
 Write for your audiences and write for the medium.
-There are distinct differences between an advertisement, a press release, a blog post, an invitation email, a strategy paper, and a diary documenting one’s innermost thoughts.
+There are distinct differences between an advertisement, a press release, a blog post, an invitation email, a strategy paper, and a diary documenting your innermost thoughts.

 Finding the right moment to tell the right story to the right audience under the right conditions are crucial elements of writing success.
 Anything else is a compromise.

 I am a wordsmith.
 Writing is my craft.